Scusemua/Advanced-Computer-Science-AB/README.md

 # Advanced-Computer-Science-AB
-All my projects for Advanced Computer Science!

-These have all been written by Benjamin Carver of Mr. Oliver Small's first period Advanced Computer Science AB (Data Structures) class.
+This repository contains the source code for all of the projects I've done for my Advanced Computer Science AB (Data Structures) course.
+I took the course my senior year of high school.

-September 2015 - June 2016